joseph-a-levine/authoring/_older/december_2022.md

 > The guiding principle in the art of composition should be that the human being can think clearly only one thought at a time, so that he should not be asked to think two, not to speak of more than two thoughts at the same time. — But this is what he is being asked to do when parentheses are inserted into sentences which have been broken up to accommodate them, a practice which causes unnecessary and wanton confusion.
 German writers are the worst offenders in this respect.

+### **Measure for Measure**

+M4M is one of the four [problem plays](https://en.wikipedia.org/wiki/Shakespearean_problem_play) F.S.
+Boas named when he coined the term.{% sidenote "probhamle" "Along with *Troilus and Cressida*, *All's Well That Ends Well*, and *Hamlet*." %} I've never really understood whether Boas meant that these plays *are* problems, or that they're *about* problems, but twice reading M4M this winter has pushed me towards the first explanation: these plays are messy.{% sidenote "whywritshapscrit" "I often write down my thoughts when I read or reread Shakespeare, but am reluctant to put those thoughts here.
+My reading of the deep canon of criticism is thin — I've read Goddard, and the *Analysis* section of most plays' Wikipedia pages — that fear of naïveté or unoriginality kept me quiet.
+In this case, I'll say fuck it — if my analysis is naïve, at least it's honest; if it's unoriginal, at least the idea's been proven elsewhere.
+Let me know if either or both are true. " %}

+In M4M, the Duke of Vienna wants to start enforcing laws about fornication.
+But he quite likes being popular, and realizes that executing fornicators would make him unpopular.
+So he takes to scheming — he will tell the city he is on a "diplomatic mission to Poland",{% sidenote "dipmispol" "That's what the kids are calling it these days." %} while actually disguising himself as a [friar](https://chicagoreader.com/news-politics/into-the-friar/) and observing [the effects of good government in the city](https://artsandculture.google.com/asset/effects-of-good-government-in-the-city/WAFg-CSkcQJsMw?hl=en).
+To implement this just, sexless government is Angelo, a

 ### Monthly Le Guin